m3steele/xm-labs-PostMan-APIs/README.md

 Some miscellaneous information.

 ### Variables
-{{value}} indicates a reference to a collection or environment variable be careful when changing these.
+{{value}} indicates a reference to a collection or environment variable in Postman be careful when changing these.
 It is advised to change the variable value not the reference.
-You cannot set environment variables.
-You can only set Collection variables.
+You can only set Collection Variables as instructed [here](https://www.getpostman.com/docs/v6/postman/collections/data_formats#exporting-and-importing-postman-data)

+Environment variables need to be set from the Pre-Request or Test section of Postman.

 ### Tests
 All requests, no matter the format, set environment variables in the Tests tab of Postman.